streamr-dev/core-frontend/app/README.md

 npm start
 ```

-Webpack is configured with live reloading and will be served on http://localhost once the backend docker instance is running (see [Backend](#backend)).
+Webpack is configured with live reloading and will be served on http://localhost once the backend stack is running on Docker (see [Backend](#backend)).

 ### Documentation

 The live documentation can be found at [streamr.com/docs](https://streamr.com/docs).
 The documentation content files are held in `/src/docs/content` as MDX files (jsx flavoured markdown).
 Community contributions are encouraged, please see the [Docs Editing Guide](https://github.com/streamr-dev/streamr-platform/app/src/docs/docsEditingGuide.md) for more information.

 ### Environment & Smart contract configuration